-In the data mining field, databases with large amounts of variables are routinely encountered.
+In the data science field, databases with large amounts of variables are routinely encountered.
 In most cases, the size of the database can be reduced by removing highly correlated or superfluous variables.
 The accuracy and reliability of a classification or prediction model produced from this resultant database will be improved by the removal of these redundant variables.
 In addition, superfluous variables increase the data-collection and data-processing costs of deploying a model on a large database.
-One of the first steps in data mining is finding a way to reduce the number of independent or input variables used in the model (known as Dimensionality Reduction) without sacrificing accuracy.
+One of the first steps in data science is finding a way to reduce the number of independent or input variables used in the model (known as Dimensionality Reduction) without sacrificing accuracy.

 Dimensionality Reduction is the process of reducing the amount of variables to be used as input in a prediction or classification model.
 This domain is divided into two branches: feature selection and feature extraction.
 Feature selection attempts to discover a subset of the original variables, while feature extraction attempts to map a high-dimensional model to a lower-dimensional space.

 Principal Component Analysis (PCA) is a mathematical procedure that transforms a number of (possibly) correlated variables into a smaller number of uncorrelated variables called principal components.
 The objective of principal component analysis is to reduce the dimensionality (number of variables) of the data set, but retain as much of the original variability in the data as possible.
 The first principal component accounts for the majority of the variability in the data, the second principal component accounts for the majority of the remaining variability, and so on.

 A PCA is concerned with explaining the variance covariance structure of a high dimensional random vector through a few linear combinations of the original component variables.
 Consider a database X with m rows and n columns (4 x 3)

 The first step in reducing the number of columns (variables) in the X matrix using the PCA algorithm is to find the mean of each column.